DUI Checkpoint Finder to Avoid DUI Roadblock

 Because the Waze app serves many other highly valuable purposes, the wishes of their loyal customers has kept the public safety officials movement from being a repeat of what happened with the old Apple roadblock app, and terminating the DUI checkpoint finder.
 Police have attempted to lessen the effectiveness of the Waze “police locator” function by having officers post false cop sightings.

 Their goal, apparently, is to make Waze users quit relying on the police sighting function, and to diminish the effectiveness of the citizen-posted police sightings.
-This pathetic effort of posting false reports won’t work, since citizen outnumber cops 100 to l.
+This pathetic effort of posting false reports won’t work, since citizen outnumber cops 100 to 1.

 Having tested the Waze app since May of 2015, I have found it to be reliable in spotting police along the highways.
 But this is just one aspect of the Waze mobile phone tool.
-The police tracking function is only one of its beneficial attributes, and helpful alerts about traffic jams ahead, vehicle on shoulder, and pothole sightings make it very helpful to motorists.
+The police tracking function is only one of its beneficial attributes, and helpful alerts about traffic jams ahead, vehicles on the shoulder, and pothole sightings make it very helpful to motorists.

 If arrested for impaired driving, seek out the best DUI law firm in your court location.
 You will want to hire one of the best DUI lawyers you can afford, because (in most states) a DWI-DUI-OWI conviction is forever.
-For a sobering review of the many lifelong consequence of a drunk driving conviction, read Bubba Head’s 97 consequences of a DUI conviction.
+For a sobering review of the many lifelong consequences of a drunk driving conviction, read Bubba Head’s 97 consequences of a DUI conviction.

 This article was written by Atlanta DUI Lawyer Bubba Head, Founder of DrunkDrivingDefense.com.
-Mr. Head has represented thousands of clients who were arrested at a GA DUI check point.
+Mr. Head has represented thousands of clients who were arrested at a GA DUI checkpoint.